 Building a deck is labor intensive and takes experienced contractors between one and three weeks to complete the job.
 While a handy person might be tempted to go the DIY route, it is not recommended.
 Decks must be ultra sturdy.
 All floor boards benefit from being exactly even.
 Modern decks make room for electricity and plumbing that are well-hidden.

 Pricing is done on a square footage basis.
-And the price range can be wide, between $4 and $25 per sq. ft. for materials.
-A professional crew will usually charge $4 to $15+ per sq. ft. for all labor involved.
-While a professionally installed deck can cost as little as $8 per sq. ft. for materials and labor, the average cost is actually closer to $35 per sq. ft.
+And the price range can be wide, between $4.50 and $25 per sq. ft. for materials alone.
+A professional crew will usually charge $5.50 to $15+ per sq. ft. for all the warrantied labor involved.
+While a professionally installed deck can cost as little as $10.00 per sq. ft. for materials and labor, the real world average cost is actually closer to $25.00 to $35 per sq. ft., depending on the project scope, choice of materials, contractor doing the work, and local real estate values.
 If you are looking to save on costs, then the best advice is to lower the overall size of your deck.

-On average, people spend between $6,000 and $10,000 for a new deck installation.
+On average, homeowners tend to spend between $8,000 and $12,000 for a new deck installation.
 But what is it that makes for an average deck?
 Deck sizes vary and depend significantly on elements unique to the property.
 Generally though, homeowners want one of three type of decks: